PizzaWithMilk/Github-tracker-template/README.md

 ### Polling and state

 "Polling" just means "checking in periodically to see if anything changed."
-Both templates poll every 5 minutes (GitHub's fastest allowed schedule for this kind of automation), and can also be run manually any time via **Actions → Run workflow**.
+Every template polls every 5 minutes (GitHub's fastest allowed schedule for this kind of automation), and can also be run manually any time via **Actions → Run workflow**.

-Every single time it runs, here's exactly what happens:
+Every single time it runs, here's exactly what happens, for each repo listed in `REPOS` in turn:

 1. It asks GitHub's API: "what are the most recent releases/commits on this repo?"
-2. It compares the newest one against what's saved in `STATE_FILE` (the bookmark file) — i.e., "is this something I've already told you about, or is it new?"
+2. It compares the newest one against what's saved in that repo's bookmark file inside `STATE_DIR` — i.e., "is this something I've already told you about, or is it new?"
-3. If nothing's changed since last time, it does nothing else and quietly finishes. **This is the normal result for almost every single run** — most of the time, nothing new has happened, and that's expected, not a sign anything is broken.
+3. If nothing's changed since last time, it does nothing else for that repo and moves on. **This is the normal result for almost every single run** — most of the time, nothing new has happened, and that's expected, not a sign anything is broken.
-4. If something *is* new, it posts about it in Discord, then updates the bookmark file so it doesn't mention that same thing again next time.
+4. If something *is* new, it posts about it in Discord, then updates that repo's bookmark file so it doesn't mention that same thing again next time.

-One more detail: if, for some reason, a run is somehow still going when the next scheduled run starts (this shouldn't normally happen — a run usually finishes in a few seconds), GitHub will cancel the older one rather than letting two copies run at once and potentially conflict with each other.
+One more detail: if, for some reason, a run is somehow still going when the next scheduled run starts (this shouldn't normally happen — a run usually finishes in well under a minute), GitHub will cancel the older one rather than letting two copies run at once and potentially conflict with each other.
+If that cancellation happens to land in the middle of a run, whichever items it hadn't finished saving state for yet may get reported again on the next run — a rare edge case, but worth knowing about if you're watching an unusually large number of repos.

 ### Catching up on multiple items

-If this monitor is ever offline for a while (say, GitHub has an outage, or you paused the workflow), it doesn't just tell you about the single newest thing when it comes back — it catches up and tells you about *everything* it missed, oldest first, up to 10 items in one run.
+If this monitor is ever offline for a while (say, GitHub has an outage, or you paused the workflow), it doesn't just tell you about the single newest thing when it comes back — it catches up and tells you about *everything* it missed for that repo, oldest first, up to 10 items in one run.
+This applies independently to each repo in `REPOS` — one repo catching up on a large backlog doesn't affect the 10-item cap for any other repo.

 If more than 10 things happened while it was away, the oldest ones beyond that limit are skipped (with a note saying how many were skipped) rather than flooding your channel with a wall of messages — you'll still always be told about the current latest one.